Soybean Car...an awesome story.

 The reason they do that is because the feds calculate mileage for a flexfuel vehicle differently than they do a gasoline-only one.
 A full size SUV that gets 15/18 on gasoline is considered to get something like 30/38 if it's a flex fuel for CAFE requirements, so for 200 bucks in parts they are able to meet CAFE standards with no change to the core vehicle.
 I don't have a link to the article I read that states this so it's hearsay, but this is why the big SUVs are all going flexfuel even if they never see a drop of E85 in their lifetime.

 Not only this, but here's a real pisser for you.
 BMW has been working on a 5 series diesel that gets better mileage than a Prius.
 It's not a hybrid, but does use regenerative braking to charge the electrical system.
 I'd rather see no regenerative braking, as a slightly larger alternator will weigh far less and be far less complex than a regen setup, and the weight/drag reduction should more than make up for the very slightly larger drag that a larger alternator would have.
 So, better mileage and you don't look like a greenie dweeb going down the road, and best of all you don't have a large battery pack to dispose of every 100K miles.
-Conspiracy theories aside, the technology is not only here, it's been here since last century at least.
-This article states that a government report from 2002 shows that technology for better mileage already existed at that time, and has been surpassed since then.
+Conspiracy theories aside, the technology is not only here, it's been here since last century at least. (broken link removed) states that a government report from 2002 shows that technology for better mileage already existed at that time, and has been surpassed since then.

 "Boehlert, who will retire this year as chairman of the House Science Committee, has been tirelessly pounding home the main message of the influential 2002 report issued by the National Research Council, Effectiveness and Impact of Corporate Average Fuel Economy Standards.
 “The technologies needed to meet the standards our bill sets already exist,” Boehlert says.
 “Indeed, some of them have already been surpassed since the report was issued in 2002.”